 Polysemy - Similar meanings and similar forms Example - bank (blood bank, financial institution)

 Synonyms - Similar meaning but different forms.
 Example - (singer, vocalist)

 Hyponymy - When the words share a subclass of another.
 Example - (breakfast, meal)

 Zipf’s law: Power distribution is there in texts of the word frequencies.

 Very often used words that are there are small numbers, usually useless.

-Low frequency words present in big numbers are the useful words.
+Low-frequency words present in big numbers are useful words.

 Reducing the size of the data file.

-There are a total 20-30% of stopwords present in total word counts.
+There are a total of 20-30% of stopwords present in total word counts.